In a Violent Nature: Production

-Filming

 Filming initially took place in the Kawartha Lakes area of Central Ontario, Canada, in 2021, but Nash later recalled that the locale "just felt like it wasn't hitting the right note for us".
 The film was ultimately shot in Algoma District, Ontario, near Sault Ste.
 Marie.

-Style

 Commentators have drawn comparisons between In a Violent Nature and slow cinema.
 Nash drew inspiration for the film's style from the Gus Van Sant-directed films Gerry (2002), Elephant (2003) and Last Days (2005), which Nash characterizes as "slower, more methodical, more deliberate and follow characters through a scene."
 Nash cited the work of director Terrence Malick as an influence.
 Nash was also inspired by the Austrian horror film Angst.